nguterresn/quartz/content/thoughts-on-ai.md

 When I started taking coding more seriously, I read somewhere a developer spends 99% of its time reading code and 1% writing code.
 In my experience the numbers may not be exact those, but I don't think they differ that much.
 Plus, writing is slower than reading, providing a good time window for a solid chain of thoughts.

 Now, with the consecutive use of agentic AI we lose track of the changes.
 There's no knowledge retained.
 It is not done by us, it is purely AI.
-We cannot think that whatever AI outputs mirrors our knowledge.
-Coding is not a skill as easy as learning how to cycle or how to read.
+We cannot think whatever AI outputs mirrors our knowledge.
+Coding is a skill and it is not as easy as learning how to cycle.
 The celing is much higher.
 There are developers with 20+ years of experience still learning on the daily basis.
 The world changes quickly too and there are new things everyday.
 Therefore, coding is much more like running.
 As long as one keeps running, keeps improving, however, the moment ones stops, the coding skills start to rust (no pun intended!).

-That said, these are my predictions for the following times:
+That being said, these are my predictions for the following times:

 * AI models will keep getting slightly better
 * AI will eventually get too expensive (as of today, we still don't know how much AI actually costs without subsidizing)